Hapit Ibrahim

-Hapit Ibrahim (born 12 May 1993) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Sumsel United.
+Hapit Ibrahim (born 12 May 1993) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Adhyaksa Bekasi.

 Club career

 Sriwijaya

 Hapit was born in Jakarta, Indonesia and made his debut with the main team of Sriwijaya on 15 September 2013 against Persiba Balikpapan at the Persiba Stadium, Balikpapan. he played replace Diego Michiels at 80th minutes.

 PSIS Semarang (loan)

 He was signed for PSIS Semarang to play in the Liga 1 in the 2018 season, on loan from Sriwijaya.
 Hapit made his league debut on 25 March 2018 in a match against PSM Makassar at the Andi Mattalatta Stadium, Makassar.

 Muba Babel United

 He was signed for Muba Babel United to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.